hypercube1024/firefly/_docs/http-server-and-client.md

 the HTTP method: POST
 ```

-Calling **router.method** specifies a HTTP method to a router, like this:
+Calling **router.method** specifies an HTTP method to a router, like this:

 ```java
 public class RoutingBySpecifiedHTTPmethodDemo {